Hsu-Mao-Ken/AI-Smart-Composite-Design-Platform/README.md

 # AI Woven Composite Intelligent Design Platform

 ## Overview
 This repository contains the official implementation of the AI Woven Composite Intelligent Design Platform.
-The framework seamlessly integrates automated data simulation, a dual-stage surrogate model for macroscopic mechanical property prediction (elasticity and plasticity), and a Proximal Policy Optimization (PPO) algorithm for structural optimization.
-Furthermore, the platform utilizes LLM (Llama-3.1-8B-Instract) to establish an advanced architecture that accepts natural language as the primary input for automated composite material design and evaluation.
+The framework seamlessly integrates automated data simulation, a dual-stage surrogate model for predicting macroscopic mechanical properties (elasticity and plasticity), and a Proximal Policy Optimization (PPO) algorithm for structural optimization.
+Furthermore, the platform utilizes an LLM (Llama-3.1-8B-Instruct) to establish an advanced architecture that accepts natural language as the primary input for automated composite material design and evaluation.
 Unmanned Aerial Vehicles (UAVs) are included as a secondary application-side supplement.

 ## Repository Structure